prabhaarya/bq-pii-classifier/README.md

 ```
 ### Configure Data Classification Taxonomy

 A mapping between DLP InfoTypes, policy tags and classifications.
-Classifications are parent nodes in the taxonomy to group children nodes.
+Classifications: are parent nodes in the taxonomy to group children nodes.
+info_type_category: is either "standard" or "custom".
+Standard types will
+be automatically added the DLP inspection template while Custom types
+have to be manually configured in Terraform.

 This will enable the solution:
  * Build hierarchical policy tag taxonomies
  * To identify which policy tag to apply to a column based on the PII/InfoType discovered

-PS: INFO_TYPEs configured in the [DLP inspection job](terraform/modules/dlp/main.tf)
+PS: Custom INFO_TYPEs configured in the [DLP inspection job](terraform/modules/dlp/main.tf)
 MUST be mapped here.
 Otherwise, mapping to policy tag ids will fail

 ```